-Children of alumni who earned an associate, bachelors or master's degree at Columbia or Christian College are eligible for this 15% tuition grant.
+Children of alumni who earned an associate, bachelors or master's degree at Columbia or Christian College are eligible for this 15 percent tuition-only grant.
 Grandchildren of alumni are eligible for a 10% tuition grant.
-Renewable annually for three additional years with good academic standing.
+This grant is renewable annually for three additional years with good academic standing.